walkerford/rareskills-homework/src/week10-11-security2/README.md

 The vulnerability is that the withdraw allows you to specify the index of the deposit to draw from.
 After transferring, instead of removing the specified entry from the array, the last entry is popped off.
 This allows the user to make a double deposit, with the second deposit being zero (a dummy entry).
 Then, when withdraw is called using the index of the first entry, the contract delivers the ether for the first entry, and pops the last entry (the dummy entry).
 This allows the attack to keep withdrawing, as long as the attacker keeps make additional dummy deposit entries.

 ## Viceroy

+This contract is a puzzle to release 10 ether.
+The attacker is minted 1 NFT, which gives him the opportunity to appoint a viceroy, who creates a proposal and approves voters to vote on the proposal.
+When a proposal gets 10 votes, it gets executed, potentially unlocking the funds.
+The attacker must complete the challenge in one transaction.

+The contract attempts to ensure only EOAs are registered as viceroys and voters, which would make it impossible to solve in only one transaction.
+It uses `code.data.length` to validate the address is an EOA, but this can be thwarted by triggering authorization during a new contract's constructor, when it has a code size of zero, fooling the EOA check.

+The contract also limits the viceroy to approving only 5 voters, who can only vote once each.
+The proposal needs 10 votes total to pass, so you have to depose the first viceroy after the first five voters have voted, appoint a new viceroy, and create 5 more voters to cast the rest of the votes.

+The proposal is an abi encoded function selector for the `exec()` function on the CommunityWallet.
+Encoding with the right arguments will cause the wallet to transfer all of its funds to the address you specify.

 ## Questions for Review